This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An ultrasound uses sound waves to show pictures of your uterus, ovaries, tubes, and vagina on a monitor.

 - A pap smear may be needed.
-Your caregiver takes a sample of tissue from your cervix and sends it to a lab for tests.
+Your healthcare provider takes a sample of tissue from your cervix and sends it to a lab for tests.

 How is DUB treated?